≡ Menu

 And while…

-Some dogs may not receive the care they need, or even worse, may actually become a victim of financial euthanasia, in which the pet is put down simply because the owner can’t afford the care that he or she needs.
+As a result, some dogs may not receive the care they need, or even worse, may become a victim of financial euthanasia, in which the pet is put down simply because the owner can’t afford the care they need.

 This is why…